BitAndBlack/php-moon-phase/README.md

 ## Usage

-Create an instance of the `Solaris\MoonPhase` class, supplying a `DateTime` object with a UNIX timestamp for when you want to determine the moon phase (if you don't then the current time will be used).
+Create an instance of the `MoonPhase` class, supplying a `DateTime` object with a UNIX timestamp for when you want to determine the moon phase (if you don't then the current time will be used).

 You can then use the following methods:

--   `getPhase()`: the terminator phase angle as a fraction of a full circle (i.e., 0 to 1).
-Both 0 and 1 correspond to a New Moon, and 0.5 corresponds to a Full Moon.
+-   `getPhase()`: the terminator phase angle as a fraction of a full circle (i.e., `0` to `1`).
+Both `0` and `1` correspond to a New Moon, and `0.5` corresponds to a Full Moon.
 -   `getIllumination()`: the illuminated fraction of the Moon (`0` = New, `1` = Full).
 -   `getAge()`: the age of the Moon, in days.
 -   `getDistance()`: the distance of the Moon from the centre of the Earth (kilometres).